WINPROG20142015/CockBlockDefense/README.md

 TABLE OF CONTENTS

-I. GAME DESCRIPTION 3
+I. GAME DESCRIPTION

 II.
-GAME FEATURES 3
+GAME FEATURES

 III.
-STORY 4
+STORY

 IV.
-GAMEPLAY 5
+GAMEPLAY

-V. INFORMATION ARCHITECTURE 10
+V. INFORMATION ARCHITECTURE

 VI.
-CONCEPT ART 11
+CONCEPT ART

 I. GAME DESCRIPTION

 A comedic tower defense game

- Game Genre:

-Strategy Tower defense with Comedic Art Style
+Game Genre: Strategy Tower defense with Comedic Art Style

 II.
 GAME FEATURES

 - Shows a comedic and sadistic style of gameplay

-- Upgradable chicken towers requires strategic positioning

-of towers to protect the nest
+- Upgradable chicken towers requires strategic positioning of towers to protect the nest

 - each mode has its own map.

 - Includes bosses to add challenge

-- Max level of stages depends on the difficulty level

-chosen by the player
+- Max level of stages depends on the difficulty level chosen by the player

 - Endless stage

-- Source of income (ex: building farms, clearing enemy
+- Source of income (ex: building farms, clearing enemy waves, etc.)

-waves, etc.)

--Bonus level per 5 waves
+- Bonus level per 5 waves

 - Bonus level – a level where you have a chance to clear